 We were privileged enough to help release a group of green turtle hatchlings, which was an incredible experience.
 I felt a bit like a surrogate mother, and TBH, I’m still wondering how they’re getting on now.

 In the evening, we dined at 5* hotel Heritance Ahungalla.
-It has a real colonial charm, an impressive infinity pool and again, DAT LOBSTER.
+It has an old-school colonial feel, an impressive infinity pool and again, DAT LOBSTER.